scloud19/SECipedia/Node/streams.md

 							in this case it would be the 'head stream' that would be requesting 5 bytes from as rs._read process.
 For every byte sent, if we added in a delay to the code so that the operating system would send signals to close the pipe, then rs._read would be invoked 5 times (1 time for every byte requested).
 								For this to FULLY work, we'd have to add some error handlers,etc. for dealing with external operating system pipes, but you get the main idea.
 									If we interface with node streams the whole time, we dont have to deal with these nuances.
+		Built-in streams
+			process
+				process.stdin
+					Readable stream that contains the standard system input stream for your program

+					It is paused by default but the first time you refer to it .resume() will be called inplicitly on the next "tick" of the event loop (the current event has finished).

+					If it is a tty (check with tty.isatty()) then input events will be line-buffered This functionality can be turned off by process.stdin.setRawMode(true);

+				process.stdout
+					Writable stream that contains the standard system output for your program

+					.write()
+						Will send data to stdout

+				process.stderr
+					Writable stream
+					Contains the standard system error stream for your program

+					.write()
+						Will send data to stderr

+			Child process
+				Possible to stream data through a child's stdin, stdout, and stderr in a fully non-blocking way Some programs use line-buffered I/O internally.
+						If this is the case, the data you send to the child process may bot be immediately consumed

+				Creating a child processes
+					Async
+						require('child_process').spawn()

+						require('child_process').fork()
+					Sync